kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 #### Story 2

 As a cloud user, users would want to guarantee that the number of pods that are running is exactly the amount that they specify.
-Terminating pods do not relinguish resources so scarce compute resource are still scheduled to those pods.
+Terminating pods do not relinquish resources so scarce compute resource are still scheduled to those pods.
 Replacement pods do not produce unnecessary scale ups.

 #### Story 3